 What if I can’t buy a NEW electric vehicle?

-The Clean Vehicle Assistance Program grant recipient: At this time, there is no down payment assistance grants available for used EVs.
+If you are not a Clean Vehicle Assistance Program grant recipient: At this time, there is no down payment assistance grants available for used EVs.
 After purchase rebates for used EVs are available through PG&E and SoCal Edison only.
 If you own a vehicle that is 2006 or older, you can receive up to $9500 to scrap and replace your gas powered vehicle through a separate program HERE.

 Can I purchase or lease an electric vehicle from any dealership?

 Electric vehicles purchased or leased with the down-payment incentive grants must be purchased or leased from participating dealerships.
-Those dealerships can be found HERE.
 If a dealership is not enrolled, it may be possible to enroll them, but is not guaranteed.
 Visit our Participating Dealerships page to learn more.

 How will I know if I am eligible for EV grants and rebates?